Trump sent 'confusing' message to Libya, top Libyan official says

 US pulling troops out of Libya amid clashing in capitalApril 8, 201900:28

-"Our forces that were occupied fighting ISIS (Islamic State), they all went to defend the capital" from Haftar's troops, which created an opening for the extremists, he added.
+"Our forces that were occupied fighting ISIS, they all went to defend the capital" from Haftar's troops, which created an opening for the extremists, he added.